 Brewery delivery note bookkeeping starts with one simple rule: every signed brewery note should become spreadsheet rows that preserve the supplier, delivery date, beer line, keg or cask identifier, container size, ABV, quantity, deposit line, and any empties movement.
-Those are the fields that let a UK pub turn a draught beer delivery note to spreadsheet rows that are still useful at week end, when the cellar needs checking against purchases, and at month end, when the books need posting without guessing what happened on delivery day.
+Those are the fields that let a UK pub turn a draught beer delivery note into spreadsheet rows that are still useful at week end, when the cellar needs checking against purchases, and at month end, when the books need posting without guessing what happened on delivery day.

 The keg and cask fields that matter in the cellar